BitBotRocket/tht-mvp/README.md

 This is a take-home-test repository with a simple REST API definition for a fictious PoS retail system named Acme.
 The assignment was open on use of technology stack and implementation framework.

-## Approach Taken
+## New Approach Taken

-1. Initially Developed Swagger Api Spec
+1. Used Spring-Initializr to build boiler plate service code
-2. Generated Server-Side Skeleton with swagger-codegen to do most of the heavy lifting
+2. Layered in a Model, Controller, Repository, and Service Classes
-3. Layered in a few Repository + Service Classes
+3. Did some refactoring + Leveraged Github Co-Pilot where useful
-4. Did some refactoring + Leveraged Github Co-Pilot where useful
+4. Used Gen-AI to generate some init junit tests

 ## Requirements